emissary-ingress/emissary/docs/topics/using/filters/oauth2.md

        signing appropriately
      + This behavior can be modified by delegating to [`JWT` Filter](#filter-type-jwt) with `accessTokenJWTFilter`:
-       - `name` and `namespace` are used identify which JWT Filter to use.
+       - `name` and `namespace` are used to identify which JWT Filter to use.
 It is an error to point at a Filter that is not a JWT filter.
        - `arguments` is is the same as the `arguments` field when referring to a JWT Filter from a FilterPolicy.
        - `inheritScopeArgument` sets whether to inherit the `scope`